 Access Secret Server to retrieve or update Secrets and Folders using Web Services.
-The flexible nature of Web Services allows Secret Server to be accessed using Secret Assistant, the iPhone app, third party applications, and scripts.
+The flexible nature of Web Services allows Secret Server to be accessed using mobile devices, third party applications, and scripts.
 Proper authentication is required to access the Secret Server Web Services and all actions are audited.

 What you can do with the Web Services API: